photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 If you only see the logo when you navigate to the server URL and nothing else happens, even if you wait a moment:

-- [ ] The user interface can't communicate properly with your server, for example, because a proxy is misconfigured (check its config and try without a proxy)
+- [ ] The browser cannot communicate properly with your server, e.g. because a proxy or CDN is configured incorrectly (check its configuration and try without)
 - [ ] JavaScript is disabled in your browser settings (enable it)
 - [ ] JavaScript was disabled by a browser plugin (disable it or add an exception)
 - [ ] An ad blocker blocks requests (disable it or add an exception)